 Solomon H. Snyder, M.D., Vice Chairman for Science

 Born in Washington, D.C., Dr. Snyder received his undergraduate and medical training at Georgetown University and his psychiatric training at The Johns Hopkins University.
 In 1966 he joined the staff of the Department of Pharmacology at The Johns Hopkins University School of Medicine.
-Presently he is Director of the Department of Neuroscience and Distinguished Service Professor of Neuroscience, Pharmacology and Psychiatry at the Johns Hopkins University.
+Presently he is Director of the Department of Neuroscience and Distinguished Service Professor of Neuroscience, Pharmacology & Psychiatry, Solomon H. Snyder Department of Neuroscience at Johns Hopkins University.

 Dr. Snyder is the recipient of numerous professional honors, including the Albert Lasker Award for Basic Biomedical Research (1978), Honorary Doctor of Science degrees from Northwestern University (1981), Georgetown University (1986), Ben Gurion University (1990), Albany Medical College (1998), Technion University of Israel (2002), the Wolf Foundation Prize in Medicine (1983), the Dickson Prize of the University of Pittsburgh (1983), the Bower Award from the Franklin Institute (1991), the Bristol-Myers-Squibb Award for Distinguished Achievement in Neuroscience Research (1996) and the Gerard Prize of the Society for Neuroscience (2000).
 He is a member of the United States National Academy of Sciences and a Fellow of the American Academy of Arts and Sciences and the American Philosophical Society.
 He is the author of more than 1000 journal articles and several books including Uses of Marijuana (1971), Madness and the Brain (1974), The Troubled Mind (1976), Biological Aspects of Abnormal Behavior (1980), Drugs and the Brain (1986), and Brainstorming (1989).